-Waiswa Gerald was born in March of 2000.
-He lost his father in 2005 to HIV/AIDS, and his mother recently passed away during child-birth in 2012.
+Mukwaya William was born on April 3, 1998.
+He lost his father in 2005 to HIV/AIDS, and his mother passed away during child-birth in 2012.
 He is being cared for by his grandmother.
-Gerald has 3 brothers and 2 sisters.
-He is in the Primary 6 Class at Mafubira Primary School.
-His favorite subject is math, and he dreams of becoming an engineer one day so he can build homes.
-He loves soccer, and his favorite team is Manchester United.
+William has 4 brothers and 4 sisters.
+He finished the Primary 7 Class at Mafubira Primary School and is just starting secondary school.
+His favorite subject is science, and he dreams of becoming a doctor one day.

-Gerald lost his sponsor in September 2013, and has been waiting for a new one.Add to cart
+William lost his sponsor in December 2013, and has been waiting for a new one.Add to cart

 Kawowo Shanati was born in Uganda on November 29, 2005.
 Her parents are both living HIV+ and struggle to earn enough income to provide for their family.
 Shanati has 5 brothers and 2 sisters.
 She is in the Primary 5 Class at Valley Hill Primary School in Iganga.
 Her favorite subject is English, and she loves reading books and playing football (soccer) with her friends.

 Shanati lost her sponsor in January 2014, and is waiting for a new one.Add to cart

 A $38 monthly sponsorship provides a child with school fees, medical care, lunch, a school uniform, and the tools to improve